dyne/Zenroom/README.md

 <a href=https://github.com/DECODEproject/zenroom/tree/master/examples/zencode_coconut"><img src="https://zenroom.dyne.org/img/coconut_credential.jpg" width="92%"></a>

-Zencode is a Domain Specific Language whose design is informed by pilot use-cases in the [DECODE Project](https://decodeproject.eu) .
+Zencode is a Domain Specific Language whose design is informed by pilot use-cases in the [DECODE Project](https://decodeproject.eu).

+To know more, read our blog post <a href="https://decodeproject.eu/blog/smart-contracts-english-speaker">"Smart contracts for the English speaker"</a>.

 ## Latest stable release is 0.9:
 <ul class="center">